mgadda/spree_product_ordering/README.md

 2. Run `bundle install`
 3. Run `rails g spree_product_order:install`

-It will prompt you to run a migration which adds a position field to products as well as adding dependencies in your admin/all.css and admin/all.js.
+It will prompt you to run a migration which adds a product_position field to products as well as adding dependencies in your admin/all.css and admin/all.js.

 Copyright (c) 2011 Matt Gadda, released under the New BSD License